-You can turn Microsoft Defender Antivirus cloud protection on or off by using one of several methods:
+You can turn Microsoft Defender Antivirus cloud protection on or off by using one of several methods, such as:

 For more information about the specific network-connectivity requirements to ensure your endpoints can connect to the cloud protection service, see Configure and validate network connections.

 In Windows 10 and Windows 11, there is no difference between the Basic and Advanced reporting options described in this article.
 This is a legacy distinction and choosing either setting will result in the same level of cloud protection.
 There is no difference in the type or amount of information that is shared.
 For more information on what we collect, see the Microsoft Privacy Statement.